The Inspirador Story: You Don’t Lose a Business to Failure — You Lose It to the Unknown

 "The CDC president approved this structure," he said.

 I glanced at my watch.
-I had to pick up my daughter.
+I had to pick up my two-year-old daughter.
 But I couldn't leave without understanding what they were really asking.

 The grant was restricted—working capital and loan repayment.
 Paying down the first loan early wasn't repayment.
 It was restructuring.
 And restructuring without SBA approval would violate the terms I'd signed.